Sensitivity of (multi)fractal eigenstates to a perturbation of the Hamiltonian: Target properties and review of main results

 One of the main results of the paper is the exponential growth of the typical fidelity susceptibility $\chi^\text{(typ)}_{F}\sim N^{\gamma-1}$ as a function of the ``disorder parameter'' $\gamma$ in the fractal non-ergodic extended (NEE) phase ($1<\gamma<2)$.
-This result is derived analytically and confirmed numerically, see Fig.\ \ref{fig:main-result}(b).
-In the ergodic phase ($\gamma<1$) the susceptibility $\chi_\text{F}^\text{(typ)}$ is independent of $\gamma$ and is much smaller than in the NEE phase, while in the localized phase ($\gamma>2$) it exponentially decreases as $N^{3-\gamma}$ with increasing $\gamma$.
+This result is derived analytically and confirmed numerically.
+In the ergodic phase ($\gamma<1$) the susceptibility $\chi_\text{F}^\text{(typ)}$ is independent of $\gamma$ and is much smaller than in the NEE phase, while in the localized phase ($\gamma>2$) it exponentially decreases as $N^{3-\gamma}$ with increasing $\gamma$, see Fig.\ \ref{fig:main-result}(b).
 The maximum of $\chi_\text{F}^\text{(typ)}(\gamma)$ in the limit of large $N$ is located exactly at the localization transition $\gamma=2$.

 An important feature of the dependence of $\ln\chi_\text{F}^\text{(typ)}$ on $\gamma$ in the GRP model is a symmetric character of this dependence with respect to the Anderson transition point $\gamma=2$, see Fig.\ \ref{fig:main-result}(b).
 It is instructive to compare this behavior with the one for the log-normal RP model \cite{LN-RP20} which is equivalent to the Anderson localization model on RRG \cite{LN-RP-RRG20,LN-RP-RRG21}.
 In that case the NEE phase is only a finite-size effect, which manifests itself in the \emph{asymmetric} shape of the dependence of $\ln\chi_\text{F}^\text{(typ)}$ on $\gamma$, see Fig.\ \ref{fig:main-result}(c).
 With increasing the matrix size $N$ the asymmetry grows and in the limit of an infinite system one obtains a discontinuous curve for $d\ln\chi_\text{F}^\text{(typ)}/d\ln N$ vs.\ $\gamma$ shown by the red dashed line in Fig.\ \ref{fig:main-result}(c).
 A very similar behavior has been obtained in Ref.\ \cite{Tikh-Mir5} for the EAO correlation function of neighboring eigenstates in RRG and in the random-field spin-1/2 Heisenberg chain (cf.\ right panels of Figs.\ 3 and 6 in Ref.\ \cite{Tikh-Mir5}).